euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 2. structural features computed by RDKit,
 3. the naive Bayesian classification method implemented in scikit-learn.

-As a result, ChEMBL provides both predictions of likely targets for known drug compounds available online
+As a result, ChEMBL provides predictions of likely targets for known drug compounds available online
 (e.g. in https://www.ebi.ac.uk/chembl/compound/inspect/CHEMBL502), along with the
 models themselves available to download